 You can reach Normandy up to two hours from Paris y car, and ferry and train services are also available.
 Organizing a tour from Paris through your accommodation or a travel agency may be possible.

 Arc de triumph:

 Located along the famous Champs, Elysee is probably the largest and most renowned war artifact situated in France.
 SituNapoleon ordered its construction to commemorate the soldiers lost in the Napoleonic wars. ated in Paris’s capital, this monument was probably on your to-see list even without its connections to Napoleon and the first world war.

 It contains many engravings of battles and events throughout the wars.
 Its construction took over 30 years, and later, the tomb of the unknown soldier has added to comfort the lives lost in both world wars.
 Even for those without an interest in history, this will surely be a location you visit on a trip to Paris.

-Although a somber subject, these places are hugely important to world history and France in particular.
+Although a sad subject, these places are hugely important to world history and France.
 Take your time to appreciate the significance and impact of each location in history.
-Some places will be of interest to you, while others may not be, but they are all worth a visit.
+Some areas will interest you, while others may not, but they are worth visiting.